MAIF/daikoku/storage-sql-migration.md

 Two things it exposed:

-- **A `++` that silently dropped a filter.** `AdminApiController.validate` built `Json.obj("_id" -> {"$ne": id}, "name" -> name) ++ parent.map(p => Json.obj("_id" -> p))`. `++` on a
+- **A `++` that reads like a bug but is not.** `AdminApiController.validate` built `Json.obj("_id" -> {"$ne": id}, "name" -> name) ++ parent.map(p => Json.obj("_id" -> p))`. `++` on a
-  `JsObject` *overwrites* the duplicate key, so as soon as an api had a parent the `$ne` vanished and the query became "the parent api bearing this name".
-It is now `findAnotherWithName`, on the name alone, letting the surrounding code decide — which it already does, accepting both parent and child explicitly.
-A creation that used to slip through the hole can now be refused for a name clash.
+  `JsObject` *overwrites* the duplicate key, so with a parent the query silently becomes "the parent api bearing this name" — which is exactly what the caller wants: creating a new version must find its parent and accept it.
+Rewriting it on the name alone broke `AdminApiControllerSpec` ("create a new version of API (with same name)" got a 400), because `LIMIT 1` may return any other version. `findAnotherWithName` therefore takes the parent and reproduces both branches.
 - **A job that verified nothing.** `OtoroshiEntitiesVerifierJob` filters the *apis* stream with a query built from its entry point, which names *subscription* fields (`api`, `plan`, or the subscription's `_id`).
 An `Api` carries none of them, so every entry point but